Trusted Research

 Why does Trusted Research matter?

-NPSA Trusted Research video
+NPSA video (1min 49sec)

-Before engaging in international collaborations, institutions and researchers are responsible for assessing any Trusted Research considerations in order to identify and mitigate any security risks that could arise from:
+Before engaging in international collaborations, institutions and researchers are responsible for assessing any Trusted Research considerations in order to identify and mitigate security risks that could arise from:

 • Identify risks: evaluate potential threats and make informed decisions on how to mitigate them;